yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 To remove a table partition from DR, follow the same steps as [Remove a table from DR](#remove-a-table-from-dr).

-## Resynchronize YBA
+## Reconcile configuration

-To ensure changes made outside of YugabyteDB Anywhere are reflected in YBA, resynchronize the YBA UI as follows:
+To ensure changes made outside of YugabyteDB Anywhere are reflected in YugabyteDB Anywhere, you need to reconcile the configuration as follows:

-1. Navigate to your DR primary and select **xCluster Disaster Recovery**.
+1. In YugabyteDB Anywhere, navigate to your DR primary and select **xCluster Disaster Recovery**.
 1. Click **Actions > Advanced** and choose **Reconcile Config with Database**.